Former Prichard chief of staff admits to theft, money laundering

 Blackman, dressed in a dark suit and red bowtie, admitted that he used his position as chief of staff and administrative assistant to Mayor Jimmie Gardner to steal about $200,000 In cash and property from November 2016 to about January 2018.

-Assistant U.S. Attorney George Martin told Chief U.S. District Judge Kristi DuBose thst the defendant stole from the city in three ways:
+Assistant U.S. Attorney George Martin told Chief U.S. District Judge Kristi DuBose that the defendant stole from the city in three ways:

 -- Creating false invoices in order to create city checks that he deposited in his personal bank account.